ari-vedant-jain/Docker-Spark-MachineLearning/README.md

 # Containerized Model Serving using Databricks Model Export Library and Docker

 <i>This demo only works for zip code in the Seattle metro area.
-In order to run this with your own model, replace the "pipeline" folder with your own. </i>
+In order to run this with your own model, replace the "pipeline" under the resources folder with your own. </i>

 ## For running in interactive mode